stfc/PSyclone/doc/developers.rst

   > cd <PSYCLONEHOME>
   > git submodule init
-  > git submodule update
+  > git submodule update --init --recursive

 will fetch the fparser submodule.
-(Failure to do this will mean that the ``<PSYCLONEHOME>/external/fparser`` directory will be empty.)
+Failure to do this will mean that for example ``<PSYCLONEHOME>/external/fparser`` directory will be empty.
+The ``--recursive`` option is necessary because dl_esm_inf uses submodules as well.

 Note that after cloning the repository from GitHub, the local copy will be on the master branch.
 If you are working with some other